TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 - sort of like how NIEM doesn't itself define an exchange; it's a means for you to define an exchange yourself.
 - NIEM is just _one_ possible model

+## Why Not Just Use RFD/RDFS?

+NIEM models have details that aren't easily captured. cardinality and field typing.

 ## Terminology